iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 Even though the working language of GETTSIM is English, all of 1. (column names) and 2.
 (parameters of the taxes and transfers system) should be specified in German.
-Any translation of detailed rules---e.g., distinguishing between Arbeitslosengeld 2 and Sozialhilfe---is likely to lead to more confusion than clarity.
+Any translation of detailed rules---e.g., distinguishing between Arbeitslosengeld 2 and Sozialhilfe, or between Erziehungsgeld, Elterngeld, and Elterngeld+---is likely to lead to more confusion than clarity.
+The main issue here is that often economic concepts behind the different programmes are the same (in the examples, social assistance and parental leave benefits, respectively), but often the names of laws change upon major policy updates.
 Non-German speakers would need to look things up, anyhow.

 Since Python natively supports UTF-8 characters, we use correct spelling everywhere and do not make efforts to restrict ourselves to ASCII characters.
 This choice is made for